Sat on a London Tube last September, Chessie King and Steph Elswood turned ‘Chesssteph’ into Two Peas in a Bod.

 “We’re constantly building each other’s confidence.”
 Steph explained.
 “We do things that make us happy regularly.
 We also do things that throw us out of our comfort zone but support each other in every way we can.”

-Chessie added “I was very very skinny and lost a lot of weight and was close to being hospitalised.
+Chessie added “I was very very skinny and lost a lot of weight.
 I had two different times that I was, and then put on weight in between and got a bit too overweight in one of them and found food again and a healthy relationship with food.”

 I think it had mostly come from just learning about my body, what works, what foods I can eat, how much I need to be working out.
 Just going off of how I feel and there are some days I don’t feel body confident and I dress to cover the bits I don’t like and expose the bits I do like.”